Acemartinov/monitorsh/readme.md

 ### The ultimate analytics tool for your Thinkpad

 #### Already done list:
- - Get the bash script to output JSON files
+ - Get the bash script to output JSON-ish files

 #### To-do list: